Quentixx/tradeorgre-kotlin-wrapper/README.md

 # tradeorgre-kotlin-wrapper
-Kotlin wrapper of TradeOgre Rest API
+Kotlin wrapper of TradeOgre Rest API.

+### // TODO
+- Serializer for BigDecimal
+- Serializer for Date